omnixtar/omnixtar.github.io/djson/index.md

 - ```["2025-02-11T14:25:28.207+0000","like","CXAGcRKevA==","CXAGcRKevA==","HymWBzfj9A==","HymWBzfj9A== s: x:"]```

+In the DJSON above, the fields are:

+- timestamp, action, current_user_ID, prev_msg_owner, doc_hash, messages

+doc_hash means hash of URL of document.

 Omni\*Web will attempt to improve Jekyll's documentation, as we shall do for other free software projects too, as Omni\*Web aim is to create a truly decentralised web ecosystem, **OWNED and OPERATED by free individual users and free software programmers, capable of providing free alternatives to ALL existing services** provided by the biggest trillion dollar corporations such as MMAGA -- a funny abbreviation for Microsoft, Meta, Amazon, Google and Apple.